-I love my Cuisinart cookware set, which incorporates items like a saucepan, pot, fry pan and I cook with each of them.
+I love my Cuisinart cookware set, which incorporates items like a saucepan, pot, and frying pan, and I cook with each of them.
 With this brand, you can save money yet make a difference.

 There’s been an ongoing debate surrounding the difference between these brands.
 More often than not, many cookware buyers can’t find a real difference between them at first glance.